airnativeextensions/nativeextensions-documentation/docs/pushnotifications/onesignal/setup-your-service.md

 The `ONESIGNAL_APP_ID` will be your OneSignal App ID which you can retrieve from your App Settings under **Keys & IDs**.

 ![](images/onesignal_servicevalues.png)

+See the [setup guide](onesignal.md) for more information on retrieving this value.